MohammedRasool/spriteCloudAssignment/README.md

      - Generate a new MochAwesome report with all test results combined
 3. The MochAwesome Report will be located at: ```cypress/reports/index.html```

-## Running the automated tests via Pipeline: GitHub Actions workflow + Cypress Cloud integration
+## Run the automated tests via Pipeline: GitHub Actions workflow + Cypress Cloud integration

 The project uses GitHub Actions for continuous integration and Cypress Cloud for test reporting.
 The workflow is configured in `.github/workflows/cypress-cloud.yml`.